briankoser/kodex/pages/about.md

 title: About
 permalink: /about/index.html
 ---
 Christian.
 Husband.
 Father.
 Reader.
 Writer.
 Programmer. **Brian** jug­gles many hats.
-When he’s not mix­ing metaphors, you might find him play­ing a mod­ern board game, ex­plain­ing why you’re wrong, or writ­ing in the third per­son.
+When he’s not mix­ing metaphors, you might find him reading a book, ex­plain­ing why you’re wrong, or writ­ing in the third per­son.

 **Melissa** is a house­wife by day, tak­ing care of a baby and keep­ing a house in or­der.
 By night, she’s a house­wife tak­ing care of a baby and keep­ing her house and hus­band in or­der.
 In the midst of all that, she still finds time to nerd over games, books, and TV shows.